isambard-uob/isambard/docs/overview.rst

 structural analysis and rational design of biomolecules.
 It is developed and maintained by members of the `Woolfson group <http://www.chm.bris.ac.uk/org/woolfson/index.html>`_, University of Bristol.

-The ISAMBARD API provides a suite of tools for biomolecular stucture analysis, protein design,model building and evaluation.
+The ISAMBARD API provides a suite of tools for biomolecular stucture analysis, protein design, model building and evaluation.

 Goals